 One of today’s most pressing challenges is to safeguard the loss of ecosystem biodiversity and functioning, while simultaneously allowing for their exploitation by those who depend on their services, goods and benefits.
 In Europe, Maritime Spatial Planning (MSP) is the main governance process to ideally integrate sustainability and exploitation.
 This requires tools and knowledge to align MSP and marine protected area (MPA) designation processes, which are lacking particularly regarding transboundary coordination and connectivity.

-The DSS will be developed and applied at eight European planning sites, from coastal ecosystems to open ocean and the deep sea and from local to trans-boundary scales.
-Applying and validating the DSS will incorporate realistic planning scenarios, key action points to achieve the EU Biodiversity Strategy, and policy recommendations how to enhance EB-MSP implementation in European Seas.
+MarinePlan develops and applies the EB-MSP DSS within seven Work Packages and eight European Planning Sites.
+The Planning Sites range from coastal ecosystems to open ocean and the deep sea and from local to trans-boundary scales.
+Applying and validating the DSS incorporates realistic planning scenarios, key action points to achieve the EU Biodiversity Strategy, and policy recommendations how to enhance EB-MSP implementation in European Seas.
 MarinePlan will communicate results to decision-makers at horizontal (between sectors) and vertical (from local to European) levels and enable the transfer of knowledge to areas in differing socio-ecological settings.
 The improved natural and social science base will ensure effective policymaking to support a greater coherence in implementing environmental policies as well as to enable streamlined planning for marine industries.

 - a comprehensive DSS comprising guidelines and tools for EB-MSP implementation together with best practice guidance;

 - operational EBSA criteria and proposed MPA networks at various scales based on the best available science;